Kano (British musician): 2010–2013: Method to the Maadness and mixtapes

-On 13 November 2011, Kano announced via Twitter that he would release a mixtape some time that month entitled Girls Over Guns.
-On 1 January 2012, Kano released a mixtape called Jack Bauer 2.4 as the follow up mixtape to the 2010 edition.
+On 13 November 2011, Robinson announced via Twitter that he would release a mixtape some time that month entitled Girls Over Guns.
+On 1 January 2012, he released a mixtape called Jack Bauer 2.4 as the follow-up mixtape to the 2010 edition.

 2014–2018: Made in the Manor

-On 26 April 2014, Kano released a music video via SB.TV for "Flow of the Year' featuring JME.
+On 26 April 2014, Robinson released a music video via SB.TV for "Flow of the Year' featuring JME.
 The following year came his single "Hail" in March 2015 and its B-side "New Banger" released via Noisey in April 2015.
 This preceded his fifth album Made in the Manor, eventually released in 2016.
 Promotion for the album began with the single "3 Wheel-Ups" featuring Wiley and Giggs.
 The song premiered on MistaJam's BBC Radio 1Xtra show on 7 January 2016.
 It entered the UK Singles Chart at number 126 and the UK R&B Chart at number 16.

-The album entered the UK Albums Chart at number 8, becoming Kano's highest-charting album since London Town (2007).
+The album entered the UK Albums Chart at number 8, becoming Robinson's highest-charting album since London Town (2007).